sonic-net/SONiC/doc/y_cable/design_doc.md

 #### Proposed Solution(s)

   - One way is since CLI lives in the host, we can choose to do everything on xcvrd lines.
 Meaning once there is port number, convert to a physical port and look into vendor to module mapping file and then load the module and execute the API
-  - Another way is cli can interact with PMon container thorugh redis-db.
+  - The more preferred approach here is cli can interact with PMon container thorugh redis-db.
 Basically we can define a schema table for different operations which need to be performed on the Y-cable.

+Exanple table and operations
 ```
 	HW_MUX_OPERATION_TABLE|Ethernet0
 	state active/standby